-There are a range of tax-efficient investments available and, with tax legislation changing regularly, we will always plan to make your investments as tax-efficient as possible – optimising the available allowances whilst moderating any potential tax liability.
+There are a range of tax-efficient investments available and, with tax legislation changing regularly, we’ll always plan to make your investments as tax-efficient as possible – optimising the available allowances whilst moderating any potential tax liability.

-- When looking at income-producing investments, we will make the most of your Personal Savings Allowance (PSA) for Income Tax (insert link to relevant page) which can be set against the interest earned on cash investments
+- When looking at income-producing investments, we’ll make the most of your Personal Savings Allowance (PSA) for Income Tax which can be set against the interest earned on cash investments

 - We can maximise your Capital Gains Tax (CGT) allowance when buying and selling capital assets including investment assets such as shares

-- We will optimise your tax relief opportunities on pension contributions and help avoid potential heavy tax charges when accessing pension investments
+- We’ll optimise your tax relief opportunities on pension contributions and help avoid potential heavy tax charges when accessing pension investments